 What is interactive marketing?

 Interactive marketing is all based on the user.
 By taking in-depth notes on the habits of your user and effectively responding with appropriate, personalized messages tailored to those habits, this process is the key definition to interactive marketing.
 Interactive marketing makes everything that the user does as vital information—making it typically 2-12 times more effective than traditional direct marketing.
-In fact, here is a brief yet informative perspective on the usage of interactive marketing:

 For more insight on how to use interactive marketing for your company, explore the following articles: